cteig/blogg-ideer/how-to-build-a-application-platform.md

-# Møller Digital's Speed Platform: Accelerating Cloud Adoption Through A Selv-service Platform
+# Møller Digital's Speed Platform: A Journey of Transformation Through Self-Service Cloud Platform

 Before 2022, deploying new code changes to customers at Møller Digital was a lengthy process that often took several weeks to complete.
 Development teams faced significant bottlenecks, infrastructure dependencies, and manual processes that hindered innovation and responsiveness.